Speech at National Archives II (video).

 A Story of Logically Persuasive Structure

-The six elements are simple to express: They were nearly lost in the dust bin of history.
-Euclid used the six elements of a proposition to prove geometric propositions (though, as far as is known, Euclid did not explicitly described the technique).
-It his also how Lincoln, starting in 1854, tried cases and gave speeches.
+The six elements are simple to express but not so simple to internalize: They were nearly lost in the dust bin of history.
+Euclid used the six elements of a proposition to prove geometric propositions (though, as far as is known, Euclid did not explicitly describe the technique).
+This is also how Lincoln (starting in 1854) tried cases and gave speeches.
 He too did not directly explain how his speeches mean.
-Lincoln's words did the speaking—with ancient structure just beneath the surface.
-Thomas Jefferson also studied Euclid.
-Geometric logic is rock solid beauty, iron logic.
-It exudes honesty and fosters credibility.
-Once internalized, it eliminates writer's block and facilitates quicker, naturally beautiful, composition
+Lincoln's language was embedded into the ancient six-element structure.
+Thomas Jefferson also studied Euclid, and used the same structure.
+Properly used, geometric logic embeds beauty within a foundation of iron logic.
+Honesty and credibility exude.
+Once the six elements are internalized, writer's block tends to disappear.
+Naturally beautiful, persuasive communication results.

 Enunciation: “The enunciation states what is given and what is being sought from it.”